 Then add the potatoes, tomatoes and thyme.
 Mix well.
 If you are using dried mushrooms, add them and their soaking water at this point.
 Cover and let the mixture cook for 10 minutes on low to medium heat, ensuring nothing burns.
 If you need to add a bit of water to keep things going, then do so.
 These 10 minutes might be enough to cook the potatoes, so test them with a fork.

 Add the water/vegetable stock and let it come to a boil.
 Lower to a simmer and add the cavolo nero/kale, beans (with their cooking water or even the water from the can) and smoked paprika.
 Mix well.
 Season with salt and pepper and check if the potatoes are cooked.
 Once the potatoes are cooked, your ribollita is ready.

-Now, you have two options: 1) serve hot with a good drizzle of olive oil and sprinkle of nutritional yeast and pepper OR 2) preheat the oven to 180F, line a large ovenproof dish with thick slices of crusty bread, place the soup in this dish and bake for 10 minutes, eventually serving as set out in 1.
+Now, you have two options: 1) serve hot with a good drizzle of olive oil and sprinkle of nutritional yeast, milled linseeds and pepper OR 2) preheat the oven to 180F, line a large ovenproof dish with thick slices of crusty bread, place the soup in this dish and bake for 10 minutes, eventually serving as set out in 1.
 I don’t usually opt for 2 because it takes more time, but it is a delicious option.